Ovulation lasts for 12 to 48 hours.

 - Sperm lives anywhere from 3 to 5 days, giving you a greater opportunity to pro-create than you may think

-- Healthy couples in their 20s and early 30s have a 20% chance of pregnancy of each month.
+- Healthy couples in their 20s and early 30s have a 20% chance of a pregnancy of each month.
 It takes most couples three to six months to become pregnant.

 Have a story or a question about ovulation and pregnancy?
 Feel free to share it with us below!